 Proposed Revisions to PJM Operating Agreement

 11.6 Membership Requirements.
+[ROW 25 OF MATRIX – Membership Requirements]

-(a) To qualify as a Member, an entity shall:
+(a) To qualify as a Member, an Applicant shall:

-i) Be a Transmission Owner a Generation Owner, an Other Supplier, an Electric Distributor, or an End-Use Customer; and
+(i) Be a Transmission Owner, a Generation Owner, an Other Supplier, an Electric Distributor, or an End-Use Customer;

-ii) Accept the obligations set forth in this Agreement.
+(ii) Accept the obligations set forth in this Agreement; and

+(iii) Cure any default, including but not limited to paying all outstanding and unpaid obligations due to PJM and/or PJMSettlement by any former Member that is an Affiliate or which shares at least one Principal with the Applicant, if any, as required by PJM and/or PJMSettlement based on its evaluation of the membership application.

 (b) Certain Members that are Load Serving Entities are parties to the Reliability Assurance

 Agreement.
-Upon becoming a Member, any entity that is a Load Serving Entity in the PJM Region and that wishes to become a Market Buyer shall also simultaneously execute the
+Upon becoming a Member, any Applicant that is a Load Serving Entity in the PJM Region and that wishes to become a Market Buyer shall also simultaneously execute the

-Reliability Assurance Agreement
+Reliability Assurance Agreement.

-(c) An entity that wishes to become a party to this Agreement shall apply, in writing, to the President setting forth its request, its qualifications for membership, its agreement to supply data as specified in this Agreement, its agreement to pay all costs and expenses in accordance with Schedule 3, and providing all information specified pursuant to the Schedules to this Agreement for entities that wish to become Market Participants.
-Any such application that meets all applicable requirements within sixty (60) days.
+(c) An Applicant that wishes to become a party to this Agreement shall apply, in writing, to the President of PJM setting forth its request, its qualifications for membership, its agreement to supply data and information as specified in this Agreement and any additional data or information reasonably requested by PJM and/or PJMSettlement, its agreement to pay all costs and expenses in accordance with Operating Agreement, Schedule 3, and providing all additional information specified pursuant to the Agreements for entities that wish to become Market Participants.
+Among other things, PJM will evaluate the application to determine whether the entity seeking to become a Member (i) is qualified for membership, (ii) satisfies the requirements for participation in one of the sectors in accordance with Operating Agreement, section 8.1, and/or (iii) presents any inherent or material risks to PJM.
+Such review shall include an examination of whether the Applicant is affiliated with, or has at least one Principal or key personnel in common with, a former Member that defaulted on any obligation owed to PJM and/or PJMSettlement, whether Applicant has defaulted on any obligations owed to any other Regional Transmission Organization or Independent System Operator, and other relevant factors.
+PJM and PJMSettlement will review applications to determine whether they satisfy applicable requirements.
+The determination whether an application for membership is approved shall be made within a reasonable period of time after receipt of all documentation and information required by the Agreements and/or requested by PJM and/or PJMSettlement in the consideration of the application for membership.
+If an application for membership is not approved by the President of PJM, the Applicant will be provided a written notice explaining the basis for non-approval.
+An Applicant may appeal the non-approval of its application for membership to the Federal Energy Regulatory Commission.

-(d) Nothing in this Section 11 is intended to remove, in any respect, the choice of
+(d) Nothing in this section 11 is intended to remove, in any respect, the choice of

 participation by other utility companies or organizations in the operation of the PJM Region